Simultaneous shape and topology optimization of wings: Introduction

 \section{Introduction}

-When designing aircraft wings, the structural and aerodynamic performance of the design have to be considered simultaneously.
+When designing aircraft wings, the structural and aerodynamic performance of the design should be considered simultaneously.
 High aspect ratios reduce the induced drag on the wing.
 However, they are inefficient from a structural point of view, as the distributed pressure loads create large bending moments.
-Structural stiffness is increased by adding material inside the wing which increase the mass.
-Naturally this raises the question: "Where should the material be placed to get the most out of it?".
+Structural stiffness is increased by adding material inside the wing which increases the mass.
+Naturally, this raises the question: "Where should the material be placed to get the most out of it?".

 Topology optimization is a computational method to determine material layout in a design domain subject to some physics and boundary conditions.
 Since the seminal paper by \cite{Bendsoee1988}, the method has been applied to a wide range of physics and cases.
 The method is known for its large design freedom with no specific initial design required.
-Efforts have been placed on the topology optimization of the internal structure of wings. \cite{Stanford2014} investigated the topology of ribs and spars under fixed aerodynamic loads. \cite{Dunning2015} optimized the internal structure of a wing subject to aerodynamic loads, that depend on the deflection.
+Efforts have been placed on the topology optimization of the internal structure of wings. \cite{Stanford2015} investigated the topology of ribs and spars under aeroelastic loads of a fixed outer wing shape. \cite{Dunning2015} optimized the internal structure of a wing subject to aerodynamic loads, that depends on the deflection.
 Finally, \cite{Aage2017}, used over a billion elements to optimize the detailed internal structure of the NASA Common Research Model (CRM) wing.
 This showcased the need for a fine resolution to capture intricate and realistic details in the obtained structure.